 With orders increasing, Christie needed to double the number of sub-assembled projectors they kept on hand.
-Previously, Christie maintained an inventory of 100 sub-assembled projectors, each stored on a cart that was two feet by three feet.
-“To double inventory with the previous cart system, we would have had to expand the area to make more room for 200 carts on the floor, buy more carts and hire more people,” said Philip Hibberd, Sr. Manufacturing Engineer.
+Previously, Christie maintained an inventory of 100 sub-assembled projectors, each stored on a cart.
+“To double inventory, we would have had to double the cart area, buy more carts and hire more people,” said Philip Hibberd, Sr. Manufacturing Engineer.

-Each Shuttle VLM currently holds 100 sub-assembled projectors.
-Both have room for more capacity, allowing inventory to increase based on sales projections.
-Including the work aisle, each Shuttle VLM occupies only 180 square feet, compared to the 600 square feet occupied by the previous cart system; provides a 70% floor space savings.
-Adding another VLM allowed Christie to double capacity and only occupy an additional 180 square feet.
-“The recovered floor space has been used to expand the sub-assembly process from 6 assembly stations to 9 assembly stations,” said Hibberd.
+Including the aisle, each Kardex Shuttle occupies 180 square feet, compared to the 600 square feet occupied previously - a 70% floor space savings.
+“The recovered space has been used to expand the sub-assembly process from 6 assembly stations to 9,” said Hibberd.